sony/nnabla-nas/docs/source/features/nas_algorithms.rst

 a combinatorial optimization problem that is very complex to solve if the number of candidate functions increases (regardless of how much time it takes to find :math:`\theta^{*}|z`).
 A good overview paper about nas is [Elsken2018]_.
-Please have also a look at the API documentation of nnabla_nas.runner for further details how to use DARTS and PNAS.
+Please have a look API documentation :ref:`darts-label` and :ref:`pnas-label` for further details how to use the DARTS and PNAS algorithms of NNablaNAS, respectively.

 Both DARTS and PNAS simplify the optimization problem in order to solve it.
 In the following sections we give a short summary of both algorithms and about the assumptions they make.
 For details, we refer to the original publications